fortunecookies/overview/README.md

 Publicly verifiable.
 GoodFortune is secured by Ethereum, so it is pub.
 Luck that Follows You.
 Silos suck.
 Because your GoodFortune is

-#### How is it calculated?
+#### The GoodFortune Formula
 A player's GoodFortune is calculated by totaling the GoodFortune of their FortuneCookies.

 The GoodFortune of a FortuneCookie is determined by the following X attributes:
-BatchNumber: Implies age.
+⋅⋅* BatchNumber: Implies age.
 Lower is more desirable.
 The Genesis batch will be #1.
-CookieNumber: Overall FortuneCookie
+⋅⋅* CookieNumber: Overall FortuneCookie
-BatchQuantity: Implies rarity.
+⋅⋅* BatchQuantity: Implies rarity.
 Batches with more FortuneCookies will have a higher batch quantity.
-PreviousOwners
+⋅⋅* PreviousOwners

+##### The GoodFortune Multiplier !!
+XOXO
+When you buy FortuneCookies from Official Bake Sales, we offer a bonus incentive for our loyal players.
+If you're in the top 25% of GoodFortune player scores, you get a 50% GoodFortune bonus.
+Mutiply the GoodFortune of your CookieThis allows us to reward our loyal players.

 ### The GoodFortune Oracle
 The GoodFortune Oracle makes it simple to check the GoodFortune balance for a player address.
 The GoodFortune Oracle is a smart contract on Ethereum that serves two important functions.
 First, it contains the official formula for calculating GoodFortune the calculation for determining the amount of GoodFortune a FortuneCookie has, as well as contains pointers to every official Batch contract

-### The GoodFortune Multiplier !!
-XOXO
-When you buy FortuneCookies from Official Bake Sales, we offer a bonus incentive for our loyal players.
-If you're in the top 25% of GoodFortune player scores, you get a 50% GoodFortune bonus.
-Mutiply the GoodFortune of your CookieThis allows us to reward our loyal players.

 ## Spread Good Fortune in the World
 The Fortune Friends are committed to spreading good fortune, both digitally and IRL.
 It's our mission to use new technology as a powerful force of change, empowerment, and self-organization.